Keyboard shortcuts

 Bypass verifying the checksum of downloaded artifacts with --skip-verify-checksum2

-Skip checks
+Skip Checks

 • --skip schema : Skip schema validation checks